McMasterRS/lm_web-security/README.md

 Contributions by the following individuals:
 - Workshop content created by Elias Eid, Kelvin Lee
 - Content edited for online use by Elias Eid
-- Online pages created by Elia Eid
+- Online pages created by Elias Eid

 All content is made available under a GNU General Public License v3.0.